ucfopen/enigma-materia-widget/src/_guides/creator.md

 ## Overview ##

 Enigma is a Jeopardy-like study or quiz tool.
 Questions are separated into categories.
+Unlike Jeaopardy, every question in a row is given the same score weight.

 ![enigma creator screen](assets/create_widget_enigma.png "enigma creator screen")

 1. Title of the widget
-1. Randomize Answer Order
-1. Delete Category
-1. Category Label
+2. Category row
-1. Question Box
-1. Delete Question
-1. Add New Question
-1. Add New Category
+3. Questions in category
+4. Add a new question
+5. Add a new category
+6. Toggle to hide correct answers in the score screen
+7. Randomize ordering of answers within a question

 ## Details ##